JMustang/MyLibrary/README.md

 - If the book is not found, we throw an HTTP 404 exception, indicating that the book was not found.

+---

+## Summary of Applied Best Practices

+**Data Models with Pydantic:** We use models (Book and UpdateBookModel) to ensure that data sent and received is in the expected format.
+This helps maintain data integrity.

+Use of Appropriate Status Codes:

+**201 CREATED** to indicate that a resource has been created.

+**204 NO CONTENT** to indicate that a resource has been deleted.

+Throwing HTTP exceptions (404 NOT FOUND) to handle situations where the resource is not found.

+**Asynchronous Functions:** Using async in functions allows for a more scalable application, especially when dealing with I/O operations (such as database interactions).

+This is a basic CRUD using FastAPI, which already includes all the main functionalities to manage resources (create, read, update and delete) efficiently and according to best practices.